dev-zero/flatman-app/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.

+## Bootstrap

+After cloning this repository, run `npm install` to install all required dependencies.

 ## Development server

-Run `ng serve --proxy-config dev-proxy.conf.json` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files and the API requests will be passed to `http://localhost:5000`.

 ## Code scaffolding